 - Amazon affiliate (make sure to check out the AAWP WordPress plugin)

 - Clickbank affiliate

-You can find other list of affiliate marketing programs to join and make a good amount of money apart from the above listed.
+You can find other lists of affiliate marketing programs to join and make a good amount of money apart from the above listed.

 You can also check what affiliate products other blogs in your niche are promoting, and reach out to those businesses yourself.